OutSystems/docs-bestpractices/src/automated-testing/web-ui-testing.md

 The page object model pattern also focuses on page flows and verifications.
 Once you have your page objects, you need to think about what each page's interactions: Do you have usage patterns, such as a search pattern or an auto-complete pattern?
 Do they repeat?
 Based on the answers to those questions, build reusable test blocks according to your needs.

 Following this approach helps you build a framework that will enable you to write your tests in a much easier and readable way.
 Also, if you have multiple tests that use the same widget, and that widget has changes in the UI, all you need to do is update your page object.
-Additionally, if there's some behaviour pattern change, just update the pattern — all your tests will be updated.
+Additionally, if there's some behavior pattern change, just update the pattern — all your tests will be updated.

 The Page Object pattern also states operations and flows in the UI should be separated from verification because this separation keeps your test code cleaner and easier to maintain and scale.